Espro P6 vs P7 Press (A Review of Expensive French Presses)

 Micro-Filtration system

 The one thing that makes Espro Presses and Regular French Presses different is the unique dual microfiltration system of Espro Presses.
-All the models of Espro Press have this system.
+All the models of Espro Press have these filters.

 Filters of Espro P6 and P7